What Does a Veterinary Nutritionist Do?

 This occupation requires extensive schooling and certification.

-Board Certification: After completing their DVMs and becoming licensed practitioners, veterinarians are able to begin the path to board certification in the specialty field of nutrition.
+- Board Certification: After completing their DVMs and becoming licensed practitioners, veterinarians begin the path to board certification in the specialty field of nutrition.
 A veterinarian must fulfill all prerequisites to be eligible to take the board certification exam in the specialty of nutrition.
-In addition to the above three years of training, a candidate must submit three detailed case study reports for evaluation.
+In addition to three years of training, a candidate must submit three detailed case study reports for evaluation.
 After passing the comprehensive board certification exam administered by the American College of Veterinary Nutrition (ACVN), a veterinarian will be granted diplomate status in the specialty of nutrition.

-Continuing Education: Diplomates must also complete continuing education credits each year to maintain their board-certified status.
+- Continuing Education: Diplomates must complete continuing education credits each year to maintain their board-certified status.
 These credits can be satisfied through attendance at lectures or specialty conventions.

 Veterinary Nutritionist Skills & Competencies